 The visitor wandered over to the other end of the block-long construction site where another bricklayer was working.
 Interestingly, when this second man (working under a different supervisor than the first one) was asked about what he was doing, his eyes lit up, he smiled, and he said excitedly “Hey, man, I’m helping to build a great cathedral!”

-In my conversations with supervisors, managers, and officers of organizations throughout the country, they often ask about employee motivation.
+In my conversations with supervisors, managers, and officers of organizations throughout the country, they often ask about motivation on their team.
 Their questions are typically along the lines of: “What should I do to my people to make them have my sense of responsibility, dependability, and excitement about providing our customers with value-adding products and services that exceed their expectations?”

 Don’t be alarmed!
 These questions constitute a survey, not a test!
 Your answers should reflect your beliefs and feelings – and they can’t be judged as right or wrong.
 How you feel is how you feel.
 Besides, nobody else needs to know how you answer each question.

 So… here are the questions.
 As you read each one you might want to mark it with a “Y” for “Yes, agree, or probably true” or an “N” for “No, disagree, or unlikely.”

 _____ 1.
 I would rather be living in 1850, and I wish that I were an indentured servant.

 _____ 2.
 I enjoy achieving goals and having recognition for my achievements.

 _____ 3.
 I would rather be asked to do something instead of being ordered to do it.

 _____ 4.
 I enjoy having someone ask me for my opinion or advice, and I feel good when others listen to me.
 I also appreciate not being interrupted.